aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/import-data-into-spreadsheet/_index.md

 ### Import Data into Spreadsheet API Specification

-The [Import Data into Spreadsheet API Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/ImportDataIntoSpreadsheet) provides a publicly accessible programming interface, allowing REST interactions directly from your web browser.
+The <a href="https://reference.aspose.cloud/cells/#/DataProcessingController/ImportDataIntoSpreadsheet" rel="noopener noreferrer">Import Data into Spreadsheet API Specification</a> provides a publicly accessible programming interface, allowing REST interactions directly from your web browser.

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the fastest way to develop, as it abstracts away low‑level details, allowing you to import data into a spreadsheet worksheet with short code.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to invoke Aspose.Cells web services using various SDKs: